Stress and Hashimoto’s

 • Pandemics, I don’t know how to do a pandemic, do you?

-Studies are being done about stress all of the time and patients complaining of stress and fatigue make up more than 20 percent of all patient contacts in primary care, which amounts to 18 million physician visits annually in the United States (1,2).
+Studies are being done about stress all of the time, and patients complaining of stress and fatigue make up more than 20 percent of all patient contacts in primary care, which amounts to 18 million physician visits annually in the United States (1,2).
 Seventy-five to 90 percent of primary care visits have been reported to be stress-related (3).
-Despite these statistics, conventional medicine is often at a loss as to how to care for these patients.
+Despite these statistics, conventional medicine is often at a loss regarding how to care for these patients.

-What are The Adrenal Glands Supposed To Do, and How They Impact Your Life.
+What are The Adrenal Glands Supposed To Do, and How do They Impact Your Life?

 Stress has always been a part of life, whether it comes from a charging saber tooth tiger a hundred thousand years ago or a truck running a red light this morning.
-When we find ourselves in a stressful situation, the adrenal glands kick into high gear, pouring hormones into our system.
-You’ve no doubt been in a stressful situation where you felt your heart race, and your senses heightened.
-Your body was jacked with energy, strength and focus, allowing you to flee, fight, or respond immediately to the threat. ( even if that meant slamming on the brakes to avoid the accident)
+When we are in a stressful situation, the adrenal glands kick into high gear, pouring hormones into our system.
+You’ve no doubt been in a stressful situation where you felt your heart race and your senses heightened.
+Your body was jacked with energy, strength, and focus, allowing you to flee, fight, or respond immediately to the threat. ( even if that meant slamming on the brakes to avoid the accident)

 This is what the stress response is supposed to do.
 It can save your life.
 Or help you avoid injury during emergency situations.
-However, the adrenal glands haven’t had a chance to evolve in the age of all night college cram sessions, job interviews, endless traffic, bombardment of social media, the requirements of modern parenting.
-Our adrenals can’t tell the difference between the non-threatening yet stressful situation of waiting in line at the DMV, and the truly dangerous situation of facing a rattle snake on a hiking trail.
+However, the adrenal glands haven’t had a chance to evolve in the age of all-night college cram sessions, job interviews, endless traffic, bombardment of social media, and the requirements of modern parenting.
+Our adrenals can’t tell the difference between the non-threatening yet stressful situation of waiting in line at the DMV and the truly dangerous situation of facing a rattlesnake on a hiking trail.

-Healthy adrenal glands, two little glands that sit on top of your kidney, which secrete stress hormones such as cortisol,norepinephrine and epinephrine, are vital for optimal health and the management of autoimmune diseases.
-The adrenal glands are one of the major players in a normal sleep wake cycle, and normal weight.
-Chronic stress can burn out our adrenal glands until they turn into dried up pieces of toast.
+Healthy adrenal glands, two little glands that sit on top of your kidney that secrete stress hormones such as cortisol, norepinephrine, and epinephrine, are vital for optimal health and managing autoimmune diseases.
+The adrenal glands are one of the major players in a normal sleep-wake cycle and normal weight.
+Chronic stress can burn out our adrenal glands until they turn into dried-up pieces of toast.
 Cortisol plays a large role in balancing the immune system by telling the body whether to go into “stress mode” and increase immunity efforts.

 When the adrenal glands release cortisol, the cortisol is accompanied by a small protein called cytokines, which are inflammatory messengers.
-Cytokines suppresses the pituitary, in turn the TSH signaling to the thyroid.
-Every negative thought you have about yourself or others is reigning havoc on your immune system, and modulates your TSH!
+Cytokines suppress the pituitary, in turn, the TSH signaling to the thyroid.
+Every negative thought about yourself or others is wreaking havoc on your immune system and modulating your TSH!

-Your limbic system in your brain controls your emotions, and is located next door to your pituitary, that releases TSH.
-This is why it is imperative to know the condition of your adrenal glands, and govern your thoughts.
+Your limbic system in your brain controls your emotions and is located next door to your pituitary, which releases TSH.
+This is why it is imperative to know the condition of your adrenal glands and govern your thoughts.
 Scientifically and biblically, we become what we think.
-We need to lose the “should have”, “could have”, regrets, forgive yourself, and move forward into this mentally and emotionally competent new you.
+We must lose the “should have,” “could have,” and regrets, forgive ourselves, and move forward into this mentally and emotionally competent new you.

 What High Cortisol Does to Your Quality of Life:

-There are several stages of adrenal fatigue, as first outlined by Dr. Hans Selye, “the father of stress”, in the 1950’s.
+There are several stages of adrenal fatigue, as first outlined by Dr. Hans Selye, “the father of stress,” in the 1930 ‘s.
 But for our purposes, high cortisol levels in the body reflect chronic inflammation, which leads to an eventual breakdown of the hormone system and the thyroid.
-Which leads to you not being able to maintain a normal weight, wired but tired, and an inappropriate response to stress.
-Common causes of elevated cortisol and cytokines include chronic stress, post-traumatic stress disorder (PTSD), or hidden gut infections, such as parasites.
+This leads to you being unable to maintain a normal weight, being wired but tired, and an inappropriate response to st ss.
+Common causes of elevated cortisol and cytokines include chronic stress, post-traumatic stress disorder (PTSD), or hidden gut infections like parasites.
 Other causes of elevated cortisol levels include hypoglycemia, insulin resistance, and diabetes.
 Keeping blood sugar stable is an important factor in managing cortisol as well.
-Let’s turn these burnt-up little adrenals that look like raisins into lushous vibrant grapes, that will help regulate cortisol levels for many years to come!
+Let’s turn these burnt-up little adrenals that look like raisins into luscious, vibrant grapes that will help regulate cortisol levels for many years to come!

 Adrenal Fatigue

-Now, your body has a very effective system for dealing with stress, it is a system called the hypothalamus-pituitary-adrenal (HPA) axis.
-Essentially, every time you get stressed, think negative about yourself or others, a “danger” message is sent from the adrenal glands to your hypothalamus, where your pituitary gland is located, that signals TSH to your thyroid at the base of your neck to make T4, which triggers a cascade of neurohormones responses, including the release of glucocorticoids, such as cortisol, which increases circulating estrogen, and increases glucose.
+Now, your body has a very effective system for dealing with stress; it is a system called the hypothalamus-pituitary-adrenal (HPA).
+Essentially, every time you get stressed and think negatively about yourself or others, a “danger” message is sent from the adrenal glands to your hypothalamus, where your pituitary gland is located, that signals TSH to your thyroid at the base of your neck to make T4, which triggers a cascade of neurohormones responses, including the release of glucocorticoids, such as cortisol, which increases circulating estrogen, and increases glucose.

-Or to say it another way, when the stress level gets to high or chronic, it weakens the communication system between the hypothalamus, pituitary gland which directs hormone production, including thyroid.
-It hampers the conversion of T4 to active forms of T3 that the body can use for energy, weakens the immune barrier of the digestive tract, lungs, and brain.
-Weakens the immune system, and promotes poor immune regulation.
+Or to say it another way, when the stress level gets too high or chronic, it weakens the communication system between the hypothalamus and pituitary gland, which directs hormone production, including thy oid.
+It hampers the conversion of T4 to active forms of T3 that the body can use for energy and weakens the immune barrier of the digestive tract, lungs, and b in.
+Weakens the immune system and promotes poor immune regulations.
 This will increase your risk of Hashimoto’s or exacerbating it.

 Our bodies are built this way to keep us out of danger.
-Faced with an emergency the reaction of our HPA axis will help to save your life.
+Faced with an emergency, our HPA axis’s reaction will help save your life.
 However, when the same stress response becomes a chronic condition, the HPA response can go into overdrive, increasing circulating levels of glucocorticoids, even when you may be curled up in bed, snuggling with your dog and bingeing on your favorite Netflix series.

-It’s important to re-do the test, so we know we are on the right protocol, and on the right track.
-If your adrenals are not responding, we know we need to dig deeper to see what is sabotaging the adrenals, Is it a parasite, reaction to heavy metal? food intolerance?
-Low grade chronic virus or bacteria?
+It’s important to re-do the test, so we know we are on the right protocol, and on the right t ck.
+If your adrenals are not responding, we know we need to dig deeper to see what is sabotaging the adrenals.
+Is it a parasite reaction to heavy metal?
+Food intolerance?
+Low-grade chronic virus or bacteria?

-You need to take care of these conditions before you are able to support the adrenals.
+You need to take care of these conditions before you can support the adrenals.

-Anemia, check on your ThyroSisters blood panel for Total iron, ferritin, TIBC, to see if any of the variables are low.
+For anemia, check on your ThyroSisters blood panel for Total iron, ferritin, and TIBC, to see if any of the variables are low.
 When you are anemic, oxygen cannot circulate to the cells for any metabolic progress to take place, including adrenal and thyroid support.

-High or Low Blood sugar, both are a stressor on the adrenal glands.
+Both high and Low Blood sugar are a stressor on the adrenal glands.
 Check the Glucose, HA1C, and the insulin levels.

-Gut infections, check the neutrophils for bacteria infection, eosinophils for parasite or allergy issues, lymphocytes for viral infections. ( Check ThyroSister Summary of Lab Indications Link for details.
+Gut infections: Check the neutrophils for bacterial infection, eosinophils for parasite or allergy issues, and lymphocytes for viral infections. ( Check the ThyroSister Summary of Lab Indications Link for details.

 Food intolerances and food allergies.
-It stresses the adrenal glands, if you are eating a food that is causing an immune reaction.
-Even if you don’t have symptoms.
+It stresses the adrenal glands if you are eating food, causing an immune reaction even if you don’t have symptoms.

-So how do you know when you are on stress overload?
-Well the symptoms I just spoke about are a sure sign, but it gets really confusing because when you have Hashimoto’s because you may already have symptoms of low energy, insomnia, headaches and so on.
+So, how do you know when you are on stress overload?
+Well, the symptoms I just spoke about are a sure sign, but it gets really confusing because when you have Hashimoto’s you may already have symptoms of low energy, insomnia, headaches and so on.

-By now you have heard me say it more than once.
+By now, you have heard me say it more than once.
 We can’t just go by symptoms alone, especially with our health at stake.
-You don’t have to guess about your cortisol or hormone levels and what they might be doing to your body, like exhausting your adrenal glands.
+You don’t have to guess about your cortisol or hormone levels and what they might do to your body, like exhausting your adrenal glands.

-Please check our ThyroSisters Nutrition store where you will find these key ingredients in formulas in combined easy product formulas.
+Please check our ThyroSisters Nutrition store, where you will find these key ingredients in formulas combined with easy product formulas.

 The following are key Ingredients for Insulin Resistance: